juanpc2018/Ext4-File-System-v1-vs.-v2/README.md

-There is also the dilema of a RAID 1 . for me RAID 1 does Not seem to have logic, because both redundant drivers are spinning all the time, at same time. weaaring and getting old at same time, make No sense to me. a Daily backup, seems too tedious, unless its automated. but the wear of the backup drive will be minimal. a backup each week, less tedious.
+There is also the dilema of a RAID 1 . for me RAID 1 does Not seem to have logic, because both redundant HDD are spinning all the time, at same time. weaaring and getting old at the same time, makes No sense to me. a Daily backup, seems too tedious, unless its automated. but the wear of the backup drive will be minimal. a backup each week, less tedious.